mattimoller/ContainerizedApps-Cloud-hackathon/README.md

     # Activate the environment
     $ /venv/Scripts/activate.bat

-Now that the environment is created we can install the required packages by installing the packages needed.
-They are listed in the requirements.txt-file that was downloaded when the repository was cloned from GitHub and pip allows us to we install the packages using this file.
+Now that the environment is created we need to install the required packagesto our environment.
+They are listed in the requirements.txt-file that was downloaded when the repository was cloned from GitHub and pip allows us to install the packages using this file.

     $ pip install -r requirements.txt

-Once the installation is complete the packages required to ron the application should be installed.
-The application is run from the index.py-file, before being run you however need to make one small change on the last lines of this file.
-The file should be modified so that the server and app.run_Server-line reads as below.
+Once the installation is complete the packages required to run the application should be installed.
+The application is run from the index.py file, before being run you however need to make one small change on the last lines of this file.
+The file should be modified so that the last line reads `app.run_Server(debug=True)`, instead of `app.run_server(host='0.0.0.0', port=8050, debug=True)`.
 This is also specified in the file.

-    app.run_Server(debug=True)

-You can now view the dashboard at by opening a web browser and entering the address [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
-Stop the application by entering ctrl+C in your command line.
+You can now view the dashboard by opening a web browser and entering the address [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
+Stop the application by entering Ctrl+C in your command line.

 At this stage you can play around with the application code as desired and modify it as you want, as long as it is still running.
 Remember to add any new packages you install to the requirements.txt file.

-If you have run the application locally, also remember to change the last line of the index.py-file so that it can be deployed with Docker on AWS.
+If you have run the application locally, also remember to change the last line of the index.py file so that the last line reads  `app.run_server(host='0.0.0.0', port=8050, debug=True)`.
+This will ensure our deployment using Docker works as expected.

 ## Step 3: Creating our Docker image
 Now that we have the application on our local computer we can create a Docker image of the application.
 This image will in turn be uploaded to AWS and create the basis for running our application on cloud infrastructure.

-A Docker image is created from a Dockerfile, this Dockerfile is what we will now create.
-The Dockerfile will be created from the base image continuumio/miniconda3.
+A Docker image is created using a Dockerfile, the Dockerfile provides instructions on which packages the application needs and how the application is run.
+For our use case we will create our image from another base image *continuumio/miniconda3*.
 For a more thorough explanation of Dockerfile syntax [this article](https://betterprogramming.pub/what-goes-into-a-dockerfile-ff0ace591060) explains the commands we use.

-The complete Dockerfile specification is given below.
+The complete Dockerfile specification is given below, the file can be stored in the same location as your application code.
+The Dockerfile should be stored without a file type ending, i.e it's name should just be "Dockerfile", not "Dockerfile.txt".

     FROM continuumio/miniconda3
     WORKDIR "/app"